About Me

 The image of me

 I got my undergraduate dual degrees of Cognitive Science and Computer Science and a minor in Design for Learning at CMU in 2022.
-Feel free to explore this website to learn more about my (undergrad) research experiences, leadership and educational activities, various writing, technology, design & art projects/portfolio, and some fun facts!
-Switch to 中文 by clicking the button at the top-right corner.
+Feel free to learn more about my leadership and educational activities, various writing, technology, design & art projects during undergrad, and some fun facts!